 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 On this page

 There are no specific treatments to prevent, slow, or reverse HSP.
 Treatment is symptomatic and supportive.
+Medications may be considered for spasticity and urinary urgency.
 Regular physical therapy is important for muscle strength and to preserve range of motion.

 - ClinicalTrials.gov lists trials that are studying or have studied Hereditary spastic paraplegia.
 Click on the link to go to ClinicalTrials.gov to read descriptions of these studies.

 - The Research Portfolio Online Reporting Tool (RePORT) provides access to reports, data, and analyses of research activities at the National Institutes of Health (NIH), including information on NIH expenditures and the results of NIH-supported research.
 Although these projects may not conduct studies on humans, you may want to contact the investigators to learn more.
 To search for studies, enter the disease name in the "Text Search" box.
 Then click "Submit Query".